matthewnibloe/2021-MRes-Code/README.md

 XXX_counterfactual: The do files constructing the counterfactuals in the project (note nmw_counterfactual2 is obselete)

-public_private_wage: decomposes the APS SOC 1 digit occupations into public and private sector componenents
+public_private_wage: decomposes the APS SOC 1 digit occupations into public and private sector componenents (note pubic_sector_regression is also now obselete)

 TBTC: the model of task biased technological change that I present in the paper